-For more information, click here.
+For more information, please contact:

 Queens is the most diverse county in the United States.
-With nearly half of the 2.3 million residents born abroad, our neighborhoods are home to families that hail from over 120 countries and speak over 135 languages.
-It is indeed, “The World’s Borough”, and what may be “Only in Queens” today sets the template for the rest of our changing nation.
-Borough President Katz recognizes this trademark diversity as an opportunity to meet the growing needs of the borough with more creativity, perspectives and innovation.
+With almost half of our nearly 2.4 million residents born abroad, our neighborhoods are home to families that speak close to 200 languages and come from nearly as many countries as those represented at the United Nations.
+Indeed, Queens is “the World’s Borough”, and what happens here serves as a model for the future of our great nation.
+The Borough President sees our diversity as an asset that helps shape the priorities of his administration.

-The Immigration Task Force serves as a unique bridge between diverse immigrant communities and local government.
-It provides a vital forum for social service providers, community advocates, and government agency representatives to exchange best practices on immigrant integration issues in Queens and New York City.
+The Task Force serves as a unique bridge between immigrant communities and local government.
+It provides a vital forum for social service providers, community advocates, and government agency representatives to exchange best practices on immigrant integration work in Queens and New York City.

 Monthly meetings feature guest speakers with wide-ranging expertise, which offers Task Force members access to resources and establishes partnerships that enable them to more efficiently serve thousands of immigrant New Yorkers.

 In this current political climate, the Task Force also hosts trainings with attorneys and advocates on how to protect and empower immigrants regardless of legal status.
 Additional Task Force activities include Immigration Resource Fairs and Know Your Rights legal clinics.
 The Task Force also has participated in the Mayor’s Immigrant Heritage Week.

 Eligible member organizations are non-profit organizations and government agencies located throughout the borough and city.
 Designated representatives who attend the Task Force meetings actively engage in immigrant integration work in Queens.